UK retailers Carphone Warehouse, Dixons to merge

 The deal is aimed at creating a major player in the "Internet of Things" — the growing range of Internet-enabled devices, from, fridges to toasters.

-Dixons chief executive Sebastian James said the new company would be "a leading force for retailing in a connected world."
+Dixons chief executive Sebastian James said Thursday the company would be "a leading force for retailing in a connected world."

-Dixons Carphone PLC will have more than 2,000 stores and 43,500 employees across Europe and annual sales of about 12 billion pounds.
-Dixons owns Britain's Currys and PC World chains, as well as Elkjop in the Nordic region and Electro World in central Europe.
+Dixons Carphone PLC will have more than 2,000 stores across Europe and annual sales of about 12 billion pounds.
+Dixons owns Britain's the Currys and PC World chains.

 Ownership will be split evenly between the two firms' shareholders.

-Dixons said the deal, which is subject to regulatory approval, would not involve store closures, and should see the workforce grow by about 4 percent.
+Dixons said the deal, which is subject to regulatory approval, would not involve store closures.